 However, the sea temperatures can be too low to swim properly, especially in April.
 We went kayaking in Rhodes in late April, and it was too cold for me to swim.
 The UK visitors seemed to enjoy it though 🙂

 In terms of tourist facilities, not all businesses will be open in late spring.
-Larger islands will offer a better range of restaurants, tavernas, bars etc. So, destinations like Rhodes or Corfu are great to visit in April or May.
+Larger islands will offer a better range of restaurants, tavernas, bars etc. So, destinations like Rhodes or Crete are great to visit in April or May.

 Spring is not the best time to visit Mykonos, Ios or Paros if you are after events and parties.
 These won’t kick off until later in the year.
 However, if you want to visit Santorini, spring is a fantastic time, as there will be significantly fewer crowds.